elucian/bee/syntax/keywords.md

 | print    | Output expression result to console
 | alter    | Mutate variable value using an expression
 | scrap    | Remove one element from a collection
-| play     | Launch one aspect in execution to resolve a large problem
+| play     | Launch one aspect in execution

 ## Control statements